libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 But:

 ```
-$ vipsthumbnail dancing_banana2.lossless.webp[n=-1] x.gif
+$ vipsthumbnail dancing_banana2.lossless.webp[n=-1] -o x.gif
 ```

 Makes:

 ![All of banana]({{ site.baseurl }}/assets/images/manybanana.gif)

-It'll work for any multi-page format, so you can thumbnail many-page TIFFs, for example.
+It'll work for any many-page format, so you can thumbnail many-page TIFFs, for example.

 # Built-in colour profiles